briankoser/sfc-listeners-guide/episodes/0096-sci-fi-feedback.md

   - Koby

 notable_moments:
-odd_opening: Matt talks like he's wearing a mask
+odd_opening: Koby can't say the intro.
+Matt talks like he's wearing a mask.
 firsts:
   - Feedback from Allan Reini
   - Mention of <i class="work-title">Flight of the Angels</i>